SciRuby/rb-gsl/README.md

 Note that the GSL libraries must already be installed before Ruby/GSL can be installed:

-Debian/Ubuntu: +libgsl0-dev+
+Debian/Ubuntu: `libgsl0-dev`
-Fedora/SuSE:   +gsl-devel+
+Fedora/SuSE:   `gsl-devel`
-Gentoo:        +sci-libs/gsl+
+Gentoo:        `sci-libs/gsl`
 OS X:          <tt>brew install gsl</tt>

 It is recommended to install the [GNU plotutils](https://gnu.org/software/plotutils/plotutils.html) package.
-Some of the example scripts in the +examples/+ directory use the +graph+ utility included in the package to plot the results.
+Some of the example scripts in the `examples/` directory use the `graph` utility included in the package to plot the results.
 Windows cygwin binaries of <tt>GNU plotutils</tt> and related packages are available [here](http://gnuwin32.sourceforge.net/packages/plotutils.htm).